YaghoJP/YaghoJP/README.md

-- 👋 Hi, I’m @YaghoJP
+👋 Hi, I’m @YaghoJP
+🎮 Game development learner
+🔐 Cybersecurity enthusiast
-- 👀 I’m interested in books, movies and games
+📚 Books, movies and games
-- 🌱 I’m currently learning game development 💻

 <!---
 YaghoJP/YaghoJP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.